 WHY COCKATIELS EAT THEIR OWN POOP

-Cockatiels are one of the few species of parrots that will eat their own poop, and one of the main reasons is because they are lacking in B vitamins, choline, and vitamin C. Other causes of eating their own poop maybe stress, stress of being weaned, change of diet, and environmental changes.
+Cockatiels are one of the few species of parrots that will eat their own poop; one of the main reasons is because they are lacking in B vitamins, choline, and vitamin C. Other causes of eating their own poop maybe: stress, stress of being weaned, change of diet, and environmental changes.

-If you find that your bird is eating its own droppings it is recommended to have your bird examined by an avian vet and they will be able to do an examination of your bird and prescribe a good vitamin supplement, if vitamin depletion is the cause.
+If you find that your bird is eating its own droppings, it is recommended to have your bird examined by an avian vet.
+The vet will be able to do an examination of your bird, and prescribe a good vitamin supplement, if vitamin depletion is the cause of course.